 The latest: Apple releases macOS Catalina security update

-Apple has released Security Update 2021-005 for macOS Catalina.
-According to an Apple support document, the update includes the following fix:
+Apple has released Security Update 2022-002 for macOS Catalina.
+Apple does not provide any details in its support document about the update.

 When will macOS Catalina be released?